levink/LogReader/readme.md

 This is small regex engine, written on C++ and used in Android application.
 It is test task from one of my employer, which i had successfully done.

-Program download ANSI-text file by URL address, parse it with regular expression, count and print matched lines.
+Program download ANSI-text file by URL address, parse it with regular expression, count and print matched lines.<br>
+Also it remembers search history, allow to select and copy to clipboard matched lines

 #### Regex